Mental Health • 12/04/2024

 A humidifier can significantly reduce your chances of infectious diseases, especially if you work in enclosed spaces with others.
 Why?
 Your mucous membranes are your body’s first line of defense against invaders, but they need a healthy slime coat to capture the enemy pathogens.
 Dry, indoor air evaporates mucous, letting bacteria and viruses get through.

 Fortunately, you don’t have to get a floor model to do the trick.
 You can find desktop aromatherapy devices that create a pleasant mist and an uplifting scent.
-You might even double your efforts with a few essential oils, which work by activating receptors in your brain that tell your body what to do.
+You might even double your efforts with a few essential oils, which work by activating receptors in your nose that travel to your brain and tell your body what to do.
 Scents like eucalyptus and cypress seem to stimulate immune function.

 Will the cold alone make you sick?
 No — you need a pathogen to do that.
 However, exposure to temperature extremes taxes your immune system, lowering your reserves for fighting off germs.